Skip to main content

 For most prescriptions, the suburb pharmacy is fine.
 For three situations it isn't:

 Out-of-hours need.
 If you run out of medication late on a Friday or before a long weekend, you need either a late-trading pharmacy, a 24/7 site (rare), or the continued dispensing arrangement.
-See our 24-hour pharmacy guide for the practical state-by-state map.
+See our 24-hour pharmacy guide.

 Public holidays.
 Most pharmacies close on Christmas Day, Good Friday, and ANZAC Day morning.
 Sydney and Melbourne have 24/7 sites that stay open.
 Plan ahead by 48 hours where possible.

 Same-day need with no transport.
-If you can't get to a pharmacy, same-day delivery in metro postcodes runs $10 to $25.
+If you can't get to a pharmacy, same-day delivery is available in metro postcodes for a fee that varies by pharmacy.
 See our pharmacy delivery guide.

 Choosing a pharmacy for a chronic condition